What is Composting?

-- Composting diverts our food scraps from landfills and incinerators
+- Composting diverts our food scraps from landfills and incinerators.

-- Our landfills are filling up, leading to longer and longer hauling distances, higher greenhouse gas emissions, higher waste management costs, and less space available for our trash.
-Composting could cut back our solid waste stream by as much as 33% (epa.gov).
+- Our landfills are filling up, leading to longer and longer hauling distances, higher greenhouse gas emissions, higher waste management costs, and less space available for our trash.Food waste constitutes 22% of discarded municipal solid waste in America.

 - Composting is a sustainable alternative that puts the nutrients from our food scraps back into the earth and, eventually, our food system by using the finished compost as a fertilizer for local farms.